GoogleChrome/web.dev/src/site/content/en/media/pwa-with-offline-streaming/index.md

 Even better would be an offline streaming media experience, which is an enhancement you could offer to your users in a few different ways.
-However, this creates a truly unique problem—media files can be very, *very* large.
+However, this creates a truly unique problem—media files can be *very* large.
 So you might be asking:

 - How do I download and store a large video file?